musically-ut/musically-ut.github.io/_posts/2016-05-07-keyboards.md

 **Customization:**

- - Fn + WASD for arrow kwys (in addition to normal ones).
+ - Fn + WASD for arrow keys (in addition to normal ones).

 **Peeves:**